Daedalus-/Dynamo-Docker/README.md

 # Dynamo-Docker
-Dockerized full node for DYNAMO coin.
+Dockerized stuff AND things for DYNAMO coin.